vishalmighty/DATA-ENGINEERING/hadoop/installation_steps.md

 export YARN_HOME=$HADOOP_HOME
 export HADOOP_COMMON_LIB_NATIVE_DIR=$HADOOP_HOME/lib/native
 export HADOOP_OPTS="-Djava.library.path=$HADOOP_HOME/lib"
-    6.Copy paste configurations of 4 files from my basic config files to the files in /hadoop-version/etc/hadoop/* 7.For marped-site.xml alone you need to create the file manually as same as marped-site.xml.template then paste the content
+    6. "source" ~/.bashrc to reflect changes done to bashrc file 7.Copy paste configurations of 4 files from my basic config files to the files in /hadoop-version/etc/hadoop/* 8.For marped-site.xml alone you need to create the file manually as same as marped-site.xml.template then paste the content

 ## To start hdfs
  1. Check for port confilct using "netstat -tuln | grep 8030" replace 8030 with configured ports